daipe-ai/datalake-bundle/docs/tables.md

 The `{identifier}` is resolved to the table identifier defined in the `datalakebundle.tables` configuration (see above).

-By changing the `nameTemplate` option, you may add some prefix or suffix to both the database or the table names:
+By changing the `nameTemplate` option, you may add some prefix or suffix to both the database, or the table names:

 ```yaml
 parameters: